tum-phoenix/drive_ros_config/README.md

 # ROS Configuration Repo
+This respository includes
+* ROS .launch files
+* ROS .msg files
-All important ROS .launch files, .msg files and ros packages as git submodules.
+* ROS packages as git submodules.

+Some conventions:
+* only feature branches
-Only feature branches.
-Push to master is not allowed!
-Use pull requests!
+* push to master is not allowed
+* use pull requests